A study on random permutation graphs: Degrees of other nodes

 \section{Degrees of other nodes}

-In the previous section, we focused on the mid-node, and proved a central limit theorem for it.
-Can we say anything about the other nodes?
-Firstly, since the variance of $d(n / 2)$ is $\Theta(n)$, $d(m)$ will still satisfy a CLT whenever $m = n/2 + o(n)$.
-Let us next look at one other particular case where $m$ is "small" compared $n$.
-We begin by finding the first two moments of $d(k)$ where $k$ is some positive integer at most $n$.
+Previous section focused on the mid-node and included a central limit theorem for it.
+This time we will be looking at the degree of node $k$ for some $k \in \mathbb{N}$.
+We begin by finding the first two moments of $d(k)$.